EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-temperature stress on gpp_potential based on Maekelae2008 [eqn 3 &amp; 4]
+Temperature effect on GPP based on Maekelae (2008).

 **Parameters**
 - **Fields**